CaliLuke/rusty-mcp/docs/Configuration.md

 ### Tips for first-time users

 - If the agent says it cannot reach Qdrant, check that the `QDRANT_URL` host/port are accessible from the agent machine.
+- When using Ollama, confirm the daemon is running and `OLLAMA_URL` matches the exposed address.
 - Provider settings are recorded for logging in the current build; when remote providers are enabled, ensure credentials and models are available.
 - To disable file logging during experiments, set `RUSTY_MEM_LOG_FILE=/dev/null` before launching the binary.